 At the Book Room, we know the importance of a good thriller and especially, the right thriller at the right time, so to help you choose we wrote a short encyclopedia of thriller writers, some background about each one, their writing style and their best-known characters and series.
 All you have to do is decide which one best suits your mood!

-The encyclopedia will be published in installments.
+The encyclopedia is published in installments.
 The first part focused on American Thriller writers – a surprising number of whom come from New Jersey!
-The second installment is around British thriller writers including 2 Scottish Tartan noir authors.
-Third installment focuses on Scandinavian.
-Pelaese feel free to request other author profiles in the comment section.
+The second part is around British thriller writers including 2 Scottish Tartan noir authors.
+Third part focuses on Scandinavian.
+Please feel free to request other author profiles in the comment section.
 Let us know who you think we should include.

 To see which of these Thriller writers is currently in stock (we have tons!) at the Book Room you can browse our inventory online here.
-PS: Until 31 October Thrillers are 3 for the price of 2!
+PS: Until 31 January Thrillers (and romances) are 3 for the price of 2!
 Don’t miss out!

 Born in 1948 in Stockholm, Sweden, died in 2015, his father was a judge and Henning and his sister lived with him after he divorced their mother.
 When he was 16, he dropped out of school and left for Paris.
 He then joined the merchant marine.
 A few years later, he returned to Sweden to become a writer.
 At 19, a play he had written was produced in Stockholm, he then became an assistant theater director.
 He published his first novel, The Stone Blaster, about the Swedish labour movement, in 1973 and he used the proceeds to travel to Guinea-Bissau.
 He became very attached to Africa and even founded and ran a theater in Mozambique later in his life, when he would split his time between Sweden and Africa.
 It was in 1991 that his first Wallander novel, Faceless Killers, was published.
 It featured Inspector Kurt Wallander, a self-doubting, gruff, alcoholic detective.
 The novel was very successful and Mankell went on to write 9 others featuring Wallander.
 He is known as the dean of the Scandinavian noir genre, which is usually set in bleak landscapes and blends intense suspense with flawed protagonists and strong social themes.
 He was a left-wing political activist and held some controversial views.
 He wrote a total of 40 novels and 40 plays, but he is best-known for his Wallander series.